Skip to main content

 - Competitor Search — pull intelligence on one competitor.

-Think of the primitives as building blocks:- Deal Search / Search Across Deals — find the right deals.
+- Select Deal / Search Deals / Search Across Deal Documents — find the right deals.

 - Search Within Deal — pull details.